The tree line on Haba Snow Mountain (哈巴雪山) occurs around 4,000 meters. It might be a bit higher or lower, depending on local conditions.

 The leaves of the Yehuajiaoshu tree (野花椒树, Wild Flowering Pepper Tree) turn red in the first half of October.
 They contrast dramatically with the dark waters of Black Lake (黑海).
-Several of these trees dot the shoreline.
+Many of these trees dot the north shoreline and adjacent slopes.